What is property portfolio insurance?

 When you own several properties, it can be difficult managing your insurance arrangements.
 The more properties you take on, the more difficult it can be to keep track of your policies.

-Whether you own residential or commercial property, on a freehold or leasehold basis, Bollington can insure everything on one policy for you.
-Our unique policy can even cover unoccupied property, property of non-standard construction, and everything from offices to HMOs, blocks of flats to shops and much more – all in one policy.
+Whether you own residential or commercial property, on a freehold or leasehold basis, we can insure everything on one policy for you.

-Take the stress out of managing a property portfolio and ask Bollington for a quote.
+Take the stress out of managing a property portfolio and ask us for a quote.

-Get an instant quote over the phone for up to 10 properties
+Get a quotation over the phone for up to 10 properties

 Commercial and residential properties – all on one policy